reycobra/UAG/README.md

-# UAG repositorio personal
+# UAG personal repository

-Este repositorio esta pensado para tener todo el codigo generado durante mi estancia en la maestria de ciencias computacionales en la Universidad Autonoma de Guadalajara
+This repository is intended to have all the code generated during my computer science masters at the Universidad Autonoma de Guadalajara.